Formulating farm-specific swine diets

 bFeed intake > 11 lb/day.

-A wide range of vitamin and mineral premixes is available to pork producers.
-Inclusion rates and nutrient concentration of these products are quite variable.
-There is no one correct inclusion rate or nutrient concentration.
-Pork producers must evaluate premixes based on the total amount and form of each nutrient that is provided to one ton of feed.
-For this reason, vitamin and trace mineral allowances in Table 10 are presented as amount of nutrient provided per ton of final diet.
+Premixes differ in addition rates and nutrient content.
+There’s no one correct addition rate or nutrient content.
+Evaluate premixes based on the total amount and form of each nutrient provided to one ton of feed.
+Vitamin and trace mineral allowances in table 10 show the amount of nutrient provided per ton of final diet.

 |Vitamin A, IU||6,000,000||6,000,000||4,000,000||Vitamin A palmitate-gelatin coated|